NilPointer-Software/bdfd-wiki/src/javascript/unban.md

 - `userID` : The user to unban.
 Value must be a valid user snowflake ID.

 ### Permissions
-Required permissions which the bot must have for this function to work properly.
+Required permission which the bot must have for this function to work properly.
 - `ban`

 ## Example